buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.2.2 =
+* Profiles - Fixed pagination of members when using [profile type=""] shortcode
 * Forums - Fixed issue with posting a forum reply consisting of just a GIF

 = 1.2.1 =